-A clinical trial hosted at the Cincinnati Children’s Hospital Medical Center/UC Health Proton Therapy Center is looking at ways this form of radiation could improve outcomes and quality of life for patients with anal cancer.
+A clinical trial hosted at the Cincinnati Children’s Hospital Medical Center/University of Cincinnati Medical Center Proton Therapy Center is looking at ways this form of radiation could improve outcomes and quality of life for patients with anal cancer.

 Jordan Kharofa, MD, assistant professor in the Department of Radiation Oncology at the University of Cincinnati (UC) College of Medicine, says that anal cancer is one of the most difficult cancers to treat in terms of patients’ side effects.
 Kharofa, also a UC Health radiation oncologist, initiated and is leading the clinical trial.